 I do buy organic ingredients but fermentation will work with non-organic ingredients with the exception of ginger-based recipes.
 Non-organic ginger may be irradiated, which kills the naturally occurring microbes necessary for the fermentation.
 For pickled ginger or ginger beer, choose organic ginger.
 The small amount of ginger in a recipe such as kimchi may be non-organic.
-A bit of dead ginger in your jar won’t affect your cabbage (but I don’t make it sound very appetizing, do I?).
+A little bit of non-organic ginger, lacking the good microbes, should not affect your cabbage.

 What kind of salt do you use?